nuwanwp/Certification/Manage Azure identities and governance.md

 - Delete and Read Only locks

 ## Azure advisor tool
-- Giving recommmendations for perfromance, relaibility, cost effectiveness
+- Giving recommmendations for perfromance, relaibility, cost effectiveness and security

+# Azure policy
+- Can be used to defined the policies.
-- Hepls govern the rules, and define rules in resources to comply
+- Hepls govern the rules, and define rules in resources to comply by
-- Advisory rules can be defined in subscrition and resourc egroup level
+- Advisory rules can be defined in subscrition and resource group level
 - Two types of policies.
-Aloow and

-# Azure policy
-Can be used to defined the policies.
+Allow or Deny

 #Management groups
 - helps to manage different subscriptions
 - if permission grant on management group this will be affecting all the resource in subcscription
 - Azure polies can be assgined to Management groups
 - helps to enforce compliance with seccurity standards
+- The root management group can't be moved or deleted, unlike other management groups.
+- No one has default access to the root management group.
+Microsoft Entra Global Administrators are the only users who can elevate themselves to gain access

 NOTE :-